dot CMS

 • Franchise CMS selection is primarily a governance decision, because the platform has to protect the brand while supporting local execution across many sites.

-• Franchise growth makes the problem operationally important: the International Franchise Association projects 845,000 franchise establishments and $921.4 billion in franchise output in 2026.
+• Franchise growth makes the problem operationally important: the International Franchise Association projects 845,000 franchise establishments and $921.4 billion in franchise output in 2026, up from 832,521 establishments and $907.3 billion in 2025.

 • A strong franchise CMS must support both location pages for physical branches and service area pages for mobile or territory-based franchises.